Vito0912/abs_flutter/README.md

 - If you select the sleep timer to stop at the end of the chapter, it will stop at the actual time.
 Skipping the chapter will not adjust the timer.

-#### Windows seeking

-- When seeking big jumps on Windows, the audio sometimes just continues playing without seeking, despite the progressbar moving.
-    - See [Issue](https://github.com/bdlukaa/just_audio_windows/issues/19).
-On next release of just_audio_windows this should be fixed.

 ### Limitations
 #### Filters and search
 - The search cannot be combined with filters or sorting.
 This is a limitation of the Audiobookshelf API.